-Goups including IBM, Google, MIT Lincoln Lab are at the threshold of producing scalable general purpose quantum computers.
+Goups including IBM, Google, MIT Lincoln Lab are at the threshold of producing scalable general-purpose quantum computers.
 The leader of Google’s quantum computing lab, has predicted that he can build chips with about 100 reliable qubits in a couple of years.
-Its group has built a nine-qubit machine based on tiny, superconducting circuits and hopes to scale up to 49 within a year—an important threshold.
-At about 50 qubits, many say a quantum computer could achieve “quantum supremacy,” a term coined by John Preskill, a physicist at the California Institute of Technology in Pasadena, to denote a quantum computer that can do something beyond the ken of a classical computer, such as simulate molecular structures in chemistry and materials science, from code-breaking and cyber security to big data analysis and machine learning.
+In October 2019, researchers from Google claimed to have achieved a milestone known as quantum supremacy.
+They had created the first quantum computer that could perform a calculation that is impossible for a standard computer.
+“Quantum supremacy,” a term coined by John Preskill, a physicist at the California Institute of Technology in Pasadena, to denote a quantum computer that can do something beyond the ken of a classical computer, such as simulate molecular structures in chemistry and materials science, from code-breaking and cyber security to big data analysis and machine learning.

 Sydney start-up Q-CTRL has launched its inaugural product – Black Opal – which it describes as “the world’s first commercially available software suite designed to improve the performance of quantum computing hardware”.
 Quantum systems are highly susceptible to decoherence.
 The states of quantum bits, or qubits, in quantum computers are quickly randomised by interference from the environment.
 Q-CTRL’s toolkit help teams design and deploy control for their quantum hardware in order to suppress these errors.